Help Center/ Web Application Firewall/ User Guide/ Connecting a Website to WAF/ Connecting a Website to WAF (Dedicated Mode)

 • Layer-4 proxy: Web proxy products for layer-4 forwarding are used, products such as anti-DDoS.

-• No proxy: No proxy products are deployed in front of WAF.
+• No proxy: No proxy products are used for the website.

-If you select Layer-7 proxy, WAF obtains the actual access IP address from the configured header field.
+If your website uses a proxy, select Layer-7 proxy.
+Then WAF obtains the actual access IP address from the related field in the configured header.
 For details, see Configuring a Traffic Identifier for a Known Attack Source.

 System-generated policies include: